chadell/slides/src/180515_workshopansible/day1.md

 ##

 * It consists on taking functions that have been deployed as hardward, and instead deploying them as software
-* It enables breaking fow a monolithic piece of HW into *N* pieces of software
+* It enables breaking down a monolithic piece of HW into *N* pieces of software
-* It offers a better way to scale out and minimize failure domains using a pay-as-yo-grow model
+* It offers a better way to <span style="color:SlateBlue">**scale out**</span> and minimize failure domains using a pay-as-yo-grow model
+* But...
-* But, it needs a rethink on how the network is architected (traffic doesn't need to go through a specific device) and give up the current single pane of management (CLI or GUI)
+    * it needs a rethink on how the network is architected (traffic doesn't need to go through a specific device) and give up the current single pane of management (CLI or GUI)
     * Also, some vendors, are not actively selling their virtual appliances...
-* Agility is one of the major values, decreasing time to provision of new services and adopt DevOps culture
+* <span style="color:SlateBlue">**Agility**</span> is one of the major values, decreasing time to provision of new services and adopting DevOps culture

 ## Virtual switching